AbhishekGhosh/HP-Cloud-ASCII-Logo/README.md

 ````

-# How to USE on SSH :question:
+## How to USE on this HP Logo SSH :question:

 I can not write here how to use as it is logo and represents another company which is not mine!
 It is a copyright protected art by Hewlett-Packard Company.
 You should read on my technology blog which is hosted on HP Helion Cloud at the of first release of this ASCII art :

 :lock: https://thecustomizewindows.com/2015/01/hp-ascii-logo-on-ssh-pre-login-hp-cloud-ubuntu/

-# How to use on localhost as Shebang Script :question:
+### How to use this HP Logo on localhost as Shell Script :question:

 That can written here!
 There is a `hp.sh` script.
 Do a curl or wget or `git clone` this project (good idea) or manually copy and paste as `.sh` file.
 Run these :